-AY OF, 20 F JOHNSTON By: Director of ublic Utilities (7) North Carolina Department of Transportation Division of Highways Certification: Proposed ubdivision Road Construction Standards Certification Approved: Note: Only constructe Note: Site Note: Own to a minim Note: All d property of to maintain Note: All lo Date District Engineer lorth Carolina Department of Transportation approved structures are to be on public right-of-way. angle takes precedent over any sign easement.
-It developer, or contractor shall set the centerline of the existing roadway ditch back on of 12 feet from the existing/proposed edge of pavement along all road front lots.
-It inage easements shall be dedicated as public, and it shall be the responsibility of the ners to maintain the drainage easements and any drainage structures there in, so as the integrity of the drainage system and ensure positive drainage.
-It is shall be served by the internal street system.
-(8) Road Mainten ce Statement of Understanding: improveme (a) Approv Transpo (b) Approv mainter (c) Private am responsible for the construction, maintenance and required road ts of the subdivision streets on this plat until the earlier of the follow occurs: d and accepted for permanent maintenance by the North Carolina Department of tation as public roads; or d and taken over by the Homeowners Association for private roads permanent nce; or oad maintenance agreement is signed and recorded by owners of each lot.
-Date Developer/Owner/Officer of Corporation
+THIS THE DAY OF, 20 COUNTY OF JOHNSTON By: Director of Public Utilities (7) Nor th Carolina Department of Transportation Division of Highways Certification: Proposed Subdivision Road Construction Standards Certification (8) Roa Approved: Date District Engineer Note: Only North Carolina Department of Transportation approved structures are to be constructed on public right-of-way.
+Note: Site triangle takes precedent over any sign easement.
+Note: Owner, developer, or contractor shall set the centerline of the existing roadway ditch back to a minimum of 12 feet from the existing/proposed edge of pavement along all road front lots.
+Note: All drainage easements shall be dedicated as public, and it shall be the responsibility of the property owners to maintain the drainage easements and any drainage structures there in, so as to maintain the integrity of the drainage system and ensure positive drainage.
+Note: All lots shall be served by the internal street system.
+I, am responsible for the construction, maintenance and required road improvements of the subdivision streets on this plat until the earlier of the follow occurs: (a) Approved and accepted for permanent maintenance by the North Carolina Department of Transportation as public roads; or (b) Approved and taken over by the Homeowners Association for private roads permanent maintenance; or (c) Private road maintenance agreement is signed and recorded by owners of each lot.
+Name of Corporation or Owner Date Developer/Owner/Officer of Corporation